 “I’ll start after I finish my video game.”

-For most kids with ADHD homework and studying is filled with dread and excuses, but it doesn’t have to be.
-Let’s break it down by topic so we can really hone in on how to help develop these essential habits that will carry them to success now, and later in their academic careers.
+For most kids with ADHD, homework/studying time is filled with dread and excuses, but it doesn’t have to be this way.
+Let’s break it down by topic so we can really hone in on how to help develop these essential habits that will carry them to success now and later in their academic careers.

 ADHD and Procrastination